michael-milette/moodle-filter_filtercodes/README.md

 * (ALPHA) {chart progresspie x --size:150px --border:20px --color:purple --bgcolor:#f0f0f0 --title:caption text}Create a (circle / doughnut) progress chart giving it a value of x between 0 and 100.
 You can specify the height/width (size) and the thickness (border) of the line in* **px** as well as the color and background color by name or by RGB value.
 You can also specify a caption.
 Note that all parameters that begin with two dashes (--) are optional.
 (Requires PHP 7.0+ and Moodle 3.2+)
 * {showmore}{/showmore} : Toggle showing content between opening and closing more tags.
 Limitations: Can only be used inline with text.
 Must now weave into other opening and closing tags.
 * {qrcode}{/qrcode} : Generate and display a QR Code for the content between the tags.
+* (ALPHA) {dashboard_siteinfo} : Only displays for admins - Use this on your dashboard to see system information like available disk space, number of courses, total number of users and users currently online (in the last 5 minutes).
+This is an early alpha release and will likely change in the future.

 ### For use in courses